 A single claim which claims both an apparatus and the method steps of using the apparatus is indefinite under 35 U.S.C.
-112, second paragraph. \>IPXL Holdings v.
+112, second paragraph. >See In re Katz Interactive Call Processing Patent Litigation, 639 F.3d 1303 (Fed.
+Cir.
+2011).
+In Katz, a claim directed to "A system with an interface means for providing automated voice messages...to certain of said individual callers, wherein said certain of said individual callers digitally enter data" was determined to be indefinite because the italicized claim limitation is not directed to the system, but rather to actions of the individual callers, which creates confusion as to when direct infringement occurs.
+In re Katz, 639 F.3d at 1318 (citing IPXL Holdings v.
 Amazon.com, Inc., 430 F.2d 1377, 1384, 77 USPQ2d 1140, 1145 (Fed.
 Cir.
-2005);< Ex parte Lyell, 17 USPQ2d 1548 (Bd.
+2005), in which a system claim that recited "an input means" and required a user to use the input means was found to be indefinite because it was unclear "whether infringement ... occurs when one creates a system that allows the user [to use the input means], or whether infringement occurs when the user actually uses the input means.");< Ex parte Lyell, 17 USPQ2d 1548 (Bd.
 Pat.
 App. & Inter.
-1990) \>(< claim directed to an automatic transmission workstand and the method \ of using it \ held \\ ambiguous and properly rejected under 35 U.S.C.
-112, second paragraph>)<.
+1990) (claim directed to an automatic transmission workstand and the method of using it held ambiguous and properly rejected under 35 U.S.C.
+112, second paragraph).